kyprizel/nginx_ssl_ticket_keys/README.md

 For example:

 If you need to accept sessions for users with previous keys and deploy a new one, just add it in the begining of the key file.
 Then all the previous sessions will be accepted, but new tickets will be reissued using the new key (first key from the list).

 **NB: You need to manually update ticket keys to make them expire!**

+Oneliner for key rotation, generates new key and stores not more than X=2 old keys:

+    $ openssl rand -base64 48 | awk '{print "-----BEGIN SESSION TICKET KEY-----"; print; print "-----END SESSION TICKET KEY-----"}' >> ticket.key.new && cat ticket.key | awk 'sa==1{n++;sa=1}/-----BEGIN SESSION TICKET KEY-----/{sa=1;X=2}{if(n<3*X){print;}}' >> ticket.key.new && mv ticket.key.new ticket.key

 Installation
 ============